MicrosoftDocs/win32/desktop-src/SecCrypto/request-sample-in-vbscript.md

 ---
-Description: 'The following VBScript sample code shows how the Certificate Enrollment Control can be used with the CCertRequest object to create and submit a certificate request.' ms.assetid: 'be1bc66a-7bc5-4369-9344-168af53fdfb9'
+Description: The following VBScript sample code shows how the Certificate Enrollment Control can be used with the CCertRequest object to create and submit a certificate request. ms.assetid: be1bc66a-7bc5-4369-9344-168af53fdfb9
-title: Request Sample in VBScript
+title: Request Sample in VBScript ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Request Sample in VBScript